 So here we are.
 End of the year almost new year!
 This is one of my most FAVORITE appetizer recipes using leftover cranberries and herbs.
 And it requires no cooking if you buy the shrimp pre cooked.
 Just thaw and serve for a festive Cranberry Shrimp Cocktail platter!
 Yep yep, easy as 1-2-3, Do-Re-Mi!

-So here we are.
-Year 2015!
-Personally, I feel like a weight has been lifted off my shoulders and I can finally stand tall.
-You know that feeling?
+Okay putting the recipe talk and Jackson 5 song lyrics aside for a moment.
+You see, personally, I feel like a weight has been lifted off my shoulders and I can finally break from a very FULL (fulfilling) year and get my thoughts and personal goals organized for the New Year!
+Tell me you know that feeling?
 When you give yourself a break from trying to EXCEED at everything and just focus on the one thing that makes you your best.

-- 1/2 cup fresh cranberries
+- 1/2 to 2/3 cup fresh cranberries

 - 1/2 bunch basil leaves chopped